This post may contain affiliate links. Please read our disclosure policy.

 - Garlic – we’re using plenty to infuse savory garlicky goodness

-- Rosemary - there's no better herb than fresh rosemary to pair with chicken.
-It's a match made in heaven!
+- Rosemary – there’s no better herb than fresh rosemary to pair with poultry.
+Use a herb keeper for the rest of the rosemary to keep it fresh.

-- Butter - to make it crispy, buttery, and unforgettable
+- Butter – to make it crispy and buttery

 - I don’t recommend rinsing the chicken prior to getting started.
 This doesn’t actually kill bacteria (cooking does!) but it’ll spread it all over your kitchen.